 Gather all your recyclables and put those tiny engineers to work.
 You’ll be amazed by what they create!

 Learn more: Fun-a-Day

 37. Make these newspaper owls.

 Old newspapers find their spirit animal when they become recycled newspaper owls.
 All you need are markers, watercolors, and paper scraps to make them come alive.

-29. Construct a plastic bottle recycling bin.
+38. Construct a plastic bottle recycling bin.

-Water bottles come together, as do your kids to make this water bottle recycling center.
+Water bottles come together, as do your kids, to make this water bottle recycling center.
 This project combines teamwork with respect for our environment, a double win.

-30. Create genius ideas out of cardboard.
+39. Create genius ideas out of cardboard.

 Cardboard is one of the easiest, least expensive materials you can get your hands on.
 Grab a ton of it and challenge your kids to make awesome creations.
 You never know what they might come up with.

-What are your favorite Earth Day Crafts?
+What are your favorite Earth Day crafts?
 Share in the comments below!